 You can see a video of this activity by clicking below:

-The free membership printable this week is Heart Size Sequence.
+I made penguin heart number cards for number recognition and review as well as fine motor development.
 I printed the patterns on cardstock paper ... cut them out and then laminated them.